 (Source: “Interest Rate Swap,” New York University Stern School of Business, 1999.)

-Effect on U.S. Economy
+Effect on the U.S. Economy

-There are $421 trillion in loans and bonds that are involved in swaps.
-This is by far the bulk of the $692 trillion over-the-counter derivative market.
-It's estimated that derivatives trading is worth $600 trillion.
-This is ten times more than the total economic output of the entire world.
-In fact, 92 percent of the world's 500 largest companies use them to lower risk.
+According to the Bank for International Settlements, there are $524 trillion in loans and bonds that are involved in swaps.
+This is by far the bulk of the $640 trillion over-the-counter derivatives market.
+It's estimated that derivatives trading is worth more than $600 trillion.
+This is 10 times more than the total economic output of the entire world.
+In fact, 92% of the world's 500 largest companies use them to lower risk.

 For example, a futures contract can promise delivery of raw materials at an agreed price.
 This way, the company is protected if prices rise.
 They can also write contracts to protect themselves from changes in exchange rates and interest rates.

 Like most derivatives, these contracts are traded over-the-counter.
 Unlike the bonds that they are based on, they are not traded at an exchange.
 As a result, no one knows how many exist or what their impact is on the economy.

 In-Depth: Subprime Crisis Causes | Derivatives' Role in 2008 Crisis | LTCM Hedge Fund Crisis